JeromeSchmied/crablit/README.md

 ## Features

-- *Cross-platform*: compiles where Rust does.
+- *Cross-platform*: compiles where Rust does, but GNU/Linux is the no. 1 priority.
 - Written answers: people tend to remember words *better* this way than flashcards.
 - *Fast*: initialization of **20000000** cards (574MB) takes about **5s** with a maximum of 2.12GB ram usage.
 - *Easy deck making*, in your favourite editor: